 Students are recognized for their individual and distinct talents.
 This merit-based scholarship requires the student to demonstrate their uniqueness as a person.
 The first round of consideration for this scholarship is April 15.

 Awards can range from $5,000 to $10,000 for the year.
-To be considered for a Recognition Scholarship, complete the Recognition Scholarship Application [PDF] and submit to the financial aid office. ***We are no longer accepting Scholarship applications for Fall 2013***
+To be considered for a Recognition Scholarship, complete the Recognition Scholarship Application [PDF] and submit to the financial aid office. ***Funds are limited***

 Over 10 scholarships are awarded to students who have proven financial need, and other specific requirements.
 Awards can range from $500 to $8,000.

 This grant is based on your family's income and assets.
 Annual awards range from $1,176 to $5,550.
 The student must meet all eligibility requirements.
 The amount of the grant is divided equally among the semesters attended.
 To apply, complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov

 This grant is awarded to students entering in the fall, with exceptional financial need.
 The annual award is $2,000.
 The student must meet all eligibility requirements.
 To apply, complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov

 State governments provide funds through vocational rehabilitation grants for people with disabilities pursuing postsecondary education.
 The amount of the grant varies by state, and can be received for any semester.
 Further information can be found by reviewing the publication, entitled Vocational Rehabilitation Services: Consumer Guide for Postsecondary Students [PDF] (Heath Resources, 1996).
 Please contact your state's Vocational Rehabilitation Center for additional information and to apply.

 Some of our students are able to supplement their income and reduce costs by finding employment during their enrollment.